AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Backup to encrypted S3 bucket** allows you to backup Controller configuration to an `encrypted S3 bucket <http://docs.aviatrix.com/HowTos/controller_backup.html#how-to-backup-configuration-with-aws-encrypted-storage>`_.
 Check out `this link <http://docs.aviatrix.com/HowTos/controller_backup.html#how-to-backup-configuration-with-aws-encrypted-storage>`_ to enable backup and restore feature.

-- **Modular NAT configuration** allows you to enable NAT after a gateway instance is launched.
+- **Modular NAT configuration** allows you to `enable or disable NAT <http://docs.aviatrix.com/HowTos/gateway.html#nat>`_ function after a gateway instance is launched.

+- **Gateway Force Upgrade** allows you to force upgrade a specific gateway.
+This is useful when Controller upgrade fails on some gateways.
+Go to Troubleshoot -> Diagnostics -> Gateway -> FORCE UPGRADE

+- **Configurable TLS version ** allows you to turn off support for older versions, such as TLSv1.0 and TLSv1.1.
+TLSv1.2 is supported by default.
+To configure, go to Settings -> Advanced -> TLS VERSIONS SUPPORT

+- **Gateway Single AZ** is an economic way to improve gateway uptime without running a standby instance.
+The Aviatrix Controller monitors the gateway's health and when gateway keep alive packets fail to arrive at the Controller, it stops and starts the gateway again.
+To configure, go to Gateway, select a gateway to Edit, then Enable or Disable Single AZ gateway HA.

+- **Security patches** for CIS-CAT and Meltdown.

 R3.0 (12/1/2017)